Client-Side Integration Guide for JavaScript

 is set in the following code snippet.

 In some cases, the user's DII is not available on page load, and getting the DII has some associated cost.
-For example, an API call might be required to fetch the DII, or the user has to be prompted to provide the DII information.
+For example, an API call might be required to fetch the DII, or the user has to be prompted to provide it.

 You can potentially avoid that cost by checking for an existing token that you can use or refresh.
 To do this, call